codetriage-readme-bot/LionSeeker-SQL-Injection-Audit-framework/readme.md

 If you use this application, please do not use it for harm.
 This tool is meant for cyber security assessments only.
 In addition, we are under the GPL license.

 ## Contribute
 We welcome programmers of all levels to come and help make our product great!
-Since we are moving fast, we highly encourage you to come talk to us on discord. https://discordapp.com/channels/284972356907040769  I am online most days.
-You can also find a bug in our issues page and work on it and submit a pull request.
-We can chat on that when you submit.
-Please look at our contributers.md page on detailed instructions on submitting your branches.
-We are new programmers aswell.
-So feel free to fix or refactor my own code. :) For extra bonus, any contribution that you make before our Version 0.0.1- Alpha release will give you a founding member distinction on our AUTHORS.txt page.
-This will look good on your resume depending on how popular our product gets.
+Since we are moving fast, we highly encourage you to come talk to us on discord to not waste time on a bug that someone else is working on.
+In addition, we provide mentoring to find you a suitable bug if you are new to coding. https://discordapp.com/channels/284972356907040769 .

+All contributions might adhere to our Style Guide (Google C++ Style Guide) and should come with an associated header file of tests.
+We do not have unit tests set up yet so, our core developers will use that header file to test your code vigirously and add more tests to try and break it.
+After we perform our tests, we will give you a verdict and merge it if it meets quality.

 ### We don't just need coders!
 We need